drgulevich/mitmojco/README.md

 5. Flux Flow Oscillator.

+6. Gap resonance (D. V. Averin, ``Gap resonance in the classical dynamics of the current-biased Josephson tunnel junctions", arXiv:2111.07206; https://arxiv.org/abs/2111.07206).

-6. deal.II+MiTMoJCo: 2D model of Josephson junction.
+7. deal.II+MiTMoJCo: 2D model of Josephson junction.

 To compile the first example type from the `examples/` folder